SemiQuat/Misen-Gamble/README.md

-# Misen-Track
+# Misen-Gamble
-Useless Software that can help keep track of upcoming work and activities
+A nice game to get that extra ounce of dopamine.
+But at what cost?